stephencweiss/stephencharlesweiss.com/content/list/reading-list.md

 ### Business

 1. _Inspired: How to Create Tech Products Customers Love_ by Marty Cagan
-1. _Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs_ by John Doerr, Larry Page
 1. _The Effective Executive_ by Peter Drucker
 1. _Obviously Awesome: How to Nail Product Positioning so Customers Get It, Buy It, Love It_ by April Dunford
 1. _Getting To Yes_ by Fisher, Ury and Patton